Double texting

 }

-An alternative is to cancel the current turn before sending the new message.
-This is the interruption pattern:
+To cancel the current turn before sending the new message, use the interruption pattern:

 1